 - Reservations: at 800-562-8609

 - Address: 8100 Bandley Drive Fountain, CO 80817 (Map)

 - Directions: From Colorado Springs city center take South Nevada Avenue 1.7 miles to Interstate 25.
 Take Interstate 25 south 8.2 miles to Bandley Drive in Fountain.
 Turn right on Bandley Drive go 1 mile to the campground.

 Campgrounds near Manitou Springs and Pikes Peak

 As far as RV parks go this one is a treat.
-It’s nestled in the center of Manitou Springs on Fountain Creek, only a ten minute walk to the plethora of eclectic shops in downtown.
+It’s nestled in the center of Manitou Springs on Fountain Creek, only a ten-minute walk to the plethora of eclectic shops downtown.
 Pikes Peak RV Park features both 30 and 50 amp electric hookups with nightly and weekly rates available in the summer.
 Monthly discounts are offered in the fall through spring.
-Campers can use restrooms, showers and laundry on-site.
+Campers can use restrooms, showers, and laundry on-site.
 Tall trees and wildlife provide an alpine ambiance, as does the quick access to the Pikes Peak Highway.